gvwilson/thirdbit/src/fiction/in-heck/index.md

 Special Blazes didn't lower his fists.
 "And you just happened to catch up with us at the same time as this lot?
-I have to say,
-that's mighty convenient."
+That's mighty convenient."
-Gumption gulped as Thoughtful casually swung her rifle around to not-quite-point at Dockety as well.
+Gumption gulped as Thoughtful swung her rifle around and took aim at Dockety.

 Dockety's lenses rotated.
 "This one played no part in the attack."